We are Perceptive

 How we work together

-Perceptive offers specialist educational psychology consultation, assessment, and formulation-led support.
+We offer specialist educational psychology consultation, assessment, and formulation-led therapeutic support.

-All work begins with a brief online initial consultation, providing a focused space to consider concerns and identify the most appropriate next step.
+Our support begins with a brief (online) 20-minute initial consultation.
+This provides a focused space to consider concerns and identify the most appropriate next step.